 The Dandelion starts as a normal flower.
 After the fertilization is complete, the petals of the flowers drop leaving just a seed head which seems much like a bud.
 After the seeds are mature, the magic happens.
 The seedhead opens up into a wonderful structure that we usually use to blow off in a playful manner!
 The seedhead opens up as it dries and each seed is equipped with a tiny parachute that enables it to float and fly away even in the slightest breeze.
-So, now everything is ready, the plant just waits for a wind to spread it’s seeds.
-A gentle breeze from a little child’s mouth could send these seeds into the and with a lots of happiness for the child and the plant!
+So, now everything is ready, the plant just waits for a wind to spread its seeds.
+A gentle breeze from a little child’s mouth could send these seeds into the and with a lot of happiness for the child and the plant!

 Javan Cucumber – Alsomitra macrocarpa

-A. macrocarpa is woody climber produce big “flat” seeds with two big gliders attached to them.
+A. macrocarpa is a woody climber produces big “flat” seeds with two big gliders attached to them.
 They are found in the tropical rainforests of Indonesia and the Malay Peninsula.
 They climb up high in the rainforest trees and produce huge hanging fruits that hang up in the canopy which aids the dispersal of the seeds.
 The fruits open up at the bottom as the fruits dry, seeds get loose one by one and they are dispersed in wind.
 They just float effortlessly in the wind and the gliders help them travel great distances and establish its population!

 Helicopter Seeds – Anisoptera scaphula

-Helicopter seeds are produced by tall trees which reach up to 45 meters.
+Helicopter seeds are produced by tall trees that reach up to 45 meters.
 The seeds of this tree have a good advantage of getting dispersed.
 These seeds are equipped with two wings that rotate like a helicopter blade and come rotating down from the trees.
-When wind blows, they can be taken far away from the mother trees!
+When the wind blows, they can be taken far away from the mother trees!

 Coconut – Cocos nucifera